 As an <input> element, the submit button is self-contained and cannot wrap any other content.
 If more control over the structure and design of the input is desired, the <button> element may be used.

 By default, the <button> element acts as if it has a type attribute value of submit.

 Hidden inputs provide a way to pass data to the server without displaying it to users.
 They are typically used for tracking codes, keys, or other information that is helpful when processing the form.
 This information can be found by viewing the source code of the page.
 It should therefore not be used for sensitive or secure information.

 Organizing Form Elements

-<label> element may also wrap form controls.
-Doing so allows omission of the
+The <label> element may also wrap form controls.
+Doing so allows omission of the for and id attributes.

 Form & Input Attributes